How To Look At A House

 • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • •

 One final note: your insurance agent will likely request a four point inspection report (also sometimes called a 4-point letter) in order to issue insurance.
 It’s a standard requirement for homes over 30-years old.
 The four points are 1) roof, 2) plumbing, 3) electrical, and 4) heating/air conditioning.
 Because older homes statistically tend to have more insurance claims related to the deteriorated condition of their components, insurance companies want to be sure that the home has been maintained over the years.
 Your home inspector can provide this additional report for you and, more importantly, can advise at the time of your home inspection if any conditions observed would be a “red flag” in the insurance 4-point inspection.
-See our blog post How do I get insurance if my home can't pass a 4-point inspection? for more.
+See our blog post How do I get my home ready for a four point inspection? for more.

 • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • •